Skip to content

 • Click Save.

-If you are going to charge the employee interest, enter the rate next to Interest rate.
-Please be aware that interest-free or subsidised interest loans might have tax implications, as discussed below.
+If you are going to charge the employee interest, enter the Interest rate.

 Regular repayment is the total amount that will be deducted from the employee’s pay each period.
 If you are charging the employee interest, the interest is never deducted directly from the payslip, but is rather added to the outstanding balance.